Aarl0177/AV-motion_planning/AV_NMPC_dynamics_obstacles/README.md

-# Autonomous Vehicle NMPC Simulation with MuJoCo Visualization
+# NMPC-Based Lane Keeping with Dynamic Obstacle Avoidance

 This project implements a nonlinear model predictive control (NMPC) framework for an autonomous vehicle using a kinematic bicycle model.
 The vehicle tracks a reference path while avoiding dynamic obstacles, and the resulting motion is visualized in MuJoCo using a car-like 3D model with steering wheels, moving obstacles, safety regions, and LiDAR-style sensing beams.